 What can’t John Hiatt do?
 He’s a songwriter, pianist, singer, and guitarist who can play a wide variety of musical styles.
 Not only this, but he has written songs for a lot of the musical elite.
 This includes Ry Cooder, Joe Bonamassa, Eric Clapton, Bonnie Raitt and Jewel to name a few.

-Furthermore, he’s kept a few of his musical gems for himself and has been nominated for several Grammy Awards on several occasion.
-Lastly, he is considered “one of the most respected and influential singer/songwriters to this day.
+Furthermore, he’s keeps a few of his musical gems for himself and gets nominations for several Grammy Awards on several occasions.
+Lastly, he is “one of the most respected and influential singer/songwriters to this day.

 Matt Schofield – 8/21/1977